learn-co-curriculum/phase-4-using-active-model-serializer/README.md

 `rails g serializer movie`

-Take a look at the generated move_serializer.rb; it should look something like this:
+Take a look at the generated `movie_serializer.rb`; it should look something like this:

 ```rb
 class MovieSerializer < ActiveModel::Serializer